zslomo/x_crawler/README.md

+# NOTATION!!:

-# NOTE!!:This site is inaccessible now even if the agent is used, I don't know why
+This site is inaccessible now even if the agent is used, I don't know why

 # x_crawler